Our Mission

 J. R. Stuart Witham

-The predecessor to our current Lake Rabun Association was formed as a non-profit corporation on 4 September 1970.
-The initial Board of Directors were John W. Lundeen, Jr., Ira Longino and Jack King.
-The first President was John Lundeen elected for the term year 1971–1972.
+The predecessor to our current Lake Rabun Association was formed as a non-profit corporation on September 4, 1970.
+The initial Board of Directors included John W. Lundeen, Jr., Ira Longino, and Jack King.
+The first president was John Lundeen, who was elected in 1971–1972.

-During the initial years the LRA leadership had property security as their primary concern.
-At that time the crime rate was so high on the lakes that Rabun County ranked second in property crimes in Georgia counties.
+During the initial years, the LRA leadership’s primary concern was property security.
+At that time, the crime rate was so high on the lakes that Rabun County ranked second in property crimes in Georgia counties.
 Georgia Power hosted a meeting in Atlanta with Fred Stewart and representatives from the lakes to discuss moving Mountain Patrol from Highlands, NC, to service the three lakes here.
-Mountain Patrol opened in November of 1973 and in one year the property crime rate dropped by 90%.
+Mountain Patrol opened in November of 1973, and the property crime rate dropped by 90% in one year.

-For many years lake residents held church services (of many denominations) in homes and on top of boathouses.
-In 1972, after lots of coffee klatch conversations at Guy Hall’s, Boat Church was started in cooperation with Clayton First United Methodist Church.
+For many years, lake residents held church services (of many denominations) in their homes and on top of boathouses.
+In 1972, after lots of coffee klatch conversations at Guy Hall’s, Boat Church was created in collaboration with Clayton First United Methodist Church.
 Rev. Hal Brady was the first Boat Church pastor.
 Guy Hall’s boathouse and a pontoon boat donated by Tom McNeely provided the first site.

-In 1975, the LRA membership had grown from 100 to 110 plus, remaining at this level for a few years until it grew to more than 130 in 1979, as more houses were built on the lake.
+In 1975, the LRA membership had grown from 100 to 110 plus, remaining at this level until it grew to more than 130 in 1979, as more houses were built on the lake.
 Although previous maps of Lake Rabun had been created by Georgia Power and other individuals, including one in 1957 by Guy Hall and George Kollock, the first LRA map of the lake was published in 1975.
-The LRA map was updated in 1980 through the efforts of Norwood Griffin, Betty Ann Griffin and Jimmy Dunlap.
-Updated Lake Rabun maps were also published for LRA members in 1988, 1991, 1997, and 2004 thanks to the dedication of Frank Smith.
-Lisa Hinson headed up the effort to publish an LRA map in 2009 and Frank’s daughter, Jenny McClure, took this to the next level in 2012 by creating an interactive map that is accessible on the Lake Rabun Association website.
+The LRA map was updated in 1980 through the efforts of Norwood Griffin, Betty Ann Griffin, and Jimmy Dunlap.
+Updated Lake Rabun maps were also published for LRA members in 1988, 1991, 1997, and 2004, thanks to the dedication of Frank Smith.
+Lisa Hinson headed up the effort to publish an LRA map in 2009.
+Frank’s daughter, Jenny McClure, took this to the next level in 2012 by creating an interactive map on the Lake Rabun Association website.

-The latter 70s saw a few other additions and changes.
-In 1977, LRA members began to receive a subscription to the Clayton Tribune.
-Beginning in 1978, it became evident that most of the membership wanted more activities, in addition to the continued purposes of protection and being a collective voice in Rabun County.
+The latter 1970s saw other additions and changes.
+In 1977, LRA members began to receive a subscription to The Clayton Tribune.
+In 1978, it became evident that most of the membership wanted more activities in addition to the continued purposes of protection and being a collective voice in Rabun County.
 President Stan Ashley organized the first annual Roadside Cleanup.
-Lib Kennedy started the Ladies of the Lake Bible class and The LRA provided clogging lessons.
-Early Thanksgiving gatherings were held by the Warrens, the Griffins and subsequently went on to other homes.
+Lib Kennedy started the Ladies of the Lake Bible Class, and the LRA provided clogging lessons.
+The Warrens and the Griffins held early Thanksgiving gatherings, which went on to other homes.

 1980s